LL-Pengfei/CS1010-AY1819S1-Personal/docs/14-pointers.md

 addr = &radius; // not ok
 ```

-Line 4 above would lead to a compilation error, since we try to point a `double` pointer to a `long`.
+Line 4 above would lead to a compilation error since we try to point a `double` pointer to a `long`.

-2. We cannot change the address-of a variable.
+2. We cannot change the address of a variable.
 For instance

 ```C
 long x = 1;